kadeep-ai/.github/profile/README.md

 ### GTW — localization

-Locale, language, RTL, and formatting QA from the same agent — on device and in product journeys.
+Locale QA from the same agent: language, RTL, layout, and formatting — on journeys and on device.

-- Untranslated and truncated strings
+- Untranslated strings and clipped labels
-- RTL mirroring and layout collisions
+- RTL mirroring and overlapping UI
 - Dates, currency, and number formats
+- Visual evidence per language, filed as defects

 </td>
 <td width="50%" valign="top">

 ### Axco — accessibility

-WCAG-oriented checks with axe, plus keyboard-only journeys on the real UI.
+WCAG-oriented QA on the real UI, every time you ask — not a one-off launch audit.

-- Rule-mapped defects with impact
+- axe scans with impact-mapped issues
-- Focus, labels, headings, and traps
+- Keyboard-only journeys (focus, labels, traps)
+- Heading / name / contrast defects you can ship a sprint from
-- Mobile hierarchy review when on-device
+- Mobile hierarchy review when the run is on-device

 </td>
 </tr>